Esquetta/Esquetta/README.md

 🟢 I love to learn new technologies and working on diffrent projects.

-🟢 I'm currently learning everything.
+🟢 I'm currently learning gRPC.

 🟢 I'm a lover of video games.